Clonac Tablet is a brand of medicine containing the active ingredients diclofenac sodium (anti-inflammatory medicines (NSAIDs)).

 - methotrexate, a medicine used to treat arthritis and some cancers

-Your doctor or pharmacist has more information on medicines to be careful with or avoid while taking Clonac.
+If you are not sure whether you are taking any of these medicines, check with your doctor or pharmacist.
+Your doctor and pharmacist have more information on medicines to be careful with or avoid while taking CLONAC.

 Follow all directions given to you by your doctor and pharmacist carefully.
 These instructions may differ from the information contained in this leaflet.

 If you do not understand the instructions on the label, ask your doctor or pharmacist for help.

 There are different ways to take this medicine depending upon your condition.
 Your doctor will tell you exactly how many tablets to take.

 Do not exceed the recommended dose.

 CLONAC tablets are usually taken in 2 or 3 doses during the day.

 Swallow the tablets whole with a full glass of water.
 Do not chew them.
 The tablets have a special coating to stop them dissolving until they have passed through the stomach into the bowel.
 Chewing them would destroy the coating.

 It is recommended to take the tablets before meals or on an empty stomach.
 If they upset your stomach, you can take them with food or immediately after food.